 And it isn’t just fixing others’ mistakes that your colour wheel will help with.
 Colour harmony is formulating colours that work harmoniously to the eye.
 In other words, colours that work well together and will enhance your haircut as well as your client’s eye colour or skin tone.

 The theory of complimentary colours can also be used to create colour harmony.
 Imagine that your client wants to enhance their blue eyes.
 You consult your colour wheel and see the blue’s complimentary colour is orange – and suggest that you formulate a striking copper colour to enhance those brilliant blue eyes.

 Tracy Hayes puts this colour harmony theory into action in her online hair colour tutorial Triangle Colour Section.
 Check it out!

 You can also create a stunning final result using colours that sit side-by-side on the colour wheel.
 For example, Christiano Lanza executes this colour harmony using violet and blue in his hair colouring video Overlapping Tones.

 Step 6 – Make the Colour Wheel Your Friend in All You Do

 Incorporating the colour wheel into each and every client consultation and colour formulation is not only inspiring – for you and your clients.
 It’s also an incredibly satisfying element of your job as a hair colourist.

 Luckily for you, MHD is packed with useful content when it comes to hair colouring and becoming an expert with your colour wheel.
-To get your hands on more information about utilising a colour wheel, sign up for your free trial and check out our colour theory lectures:
+To get your hands on more information about utilising a colour wheel, check out our colour theory lectures: